 BOPAC (Buy Online, Pickup at Curbside): Similar to BOPIS but customers can pick up their orders at a designated curbside location of the store.

-23 Technology & Web Acronyms in E-commerce
+26 Technology & Web Acronyms in Ecommerce

 This category encompasses a range of tools, platforms, and protocols that form the backbone of online business operations.